Francis Julius LeMoyne: Early life

 LeMoyne was the son of Nancy McCuly and John Julius LeMoyne.

-He graduated from Washington College (now Washington & Jefferson College) in 1815.
+He graduated from Washington College (now Washington & Jefferson College) in 1815 and Jefferson Medical College in 1826 but first matriculated in 1821 as member of University of Pennsylvania School of Medicine's Class of 1825.

 He became a member of the American Anti-Slavery Society, gave public lectures beside his home and travelled to U.S. slave states to lecture also, and in 1841, 1844, and 1847 ran as a candidate with the Abolition party for the Governor of Pennsylvania.
+He may have been the Vice Presidential candidate on the Liberty Party ticket of 1840, under James G. Birney; the ticket garnered 4,000 votes nationwide.